KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_020_Skins.md

     Vertex 8:  0.00,  1.00,  0.0, 0.0,
     Vertex 9:  0.00,  1.00,  0.0, 0.0,

 Again, the last two components of each entry are not relevant, because there are only two joints.
-The first two vertices (at the bottom of the geometry) will not be influenced by joints.
-Their weights are set to `(1.0, 0.0, 0.0, 0.0)`, because the weights for each vertex have to sum up to 1.0.

 Combining the `"JOINTS_0"` and `"WEIGHTS_0"` attributes yields exact information about the influence that each joint has on each vertex.
 For example, the given data means that vertex 6 should be influenced to 25% by joint 0 and to 75% by joint 1.